urllib3/urllib3/docs/v2-migration-guide.rst

 continued support of urllib3 1.26.x, please contact sethmichaellarson@gmail.com to
 discuss sponsorship or contribution opportunities.

-However, upgrading is still recommended as **no new feature developments or non-critical bug fixes will be shipped to the 1.26.x release stream**.
+However, upgrading is still recommended as **no new feature developments or fixes will be shipped to the 1.26.x release stream**.

 **🤔 Common upgrading issues**
 ------------------------------